gdewael/cpg-transformer/README.md

 ### Training <a name="train"></a>

-Separate training scripts are provided for training CpG Transformer models `train_cpg_transformer.py`, DeepCpG `train_deepcpg.py` and CaMelia `train_camelia.py`.
+Separate training scripts are provided for training CpG Transformer models (`train_cpg_transformer.py`), DeepCpG (`train_deepcpg.py`) and CaMelia (`train_camelia.py`).
 In the following, only the arguments to CpG Transformer will be shown.
 For all scripts, arguments and their explanations can be accessed with the `-h` help flag.

 Arguments to CpG Transformer are split into 4 groups: (1) DataModule arguments concern how the data will be preprocessed and loaded for the model to use, (2) Model arguments concern model architecture and training, (3) Logging arguments determine how the training process can be followed and where model weights will be saved and (4) pl.Trainer arguments list all arguments to the PyTorch Lightning trainer object.
 Most of these arguments are not applicable to standard use of CpG Transformer but are kept in for full flexibility.
-For more information on arguments we refer to the [pl.Trainer documentation](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#).
+For more information on pl.Trainer we refer its [documentation](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#).

 <details><summary>All train_cpg_transformer.py flags</summary>